ABOUT IAN SMITH

 “As a trainer I aim to make the training as simple, yet as effective as possible.
 For me, it’s all about finding that ‘balance’ in everything I ask my horses to do.
 For me its also important to mix up the horses’ training regime and include some ‘fun times’ or time for ‘head space’ as well.
 I feel that it keeps my horses motivated and eager for their work, let’s face it - dressage training is hard!
-When I lived in Australia I loved taking my horses to the beach for a hoon in the water.
+In Australia I love taking my horses to the beach for a hoon in the water.
 It’s great fun and so good for the horses’ minds.
-Now being based in Europe we go for leisurely forest rides, the climate doesn’t exactly motivate me for a beach visit “.
+When I was based in Europe we would often go for leisurely forest rides, the climate wasn’t always motivating for a beach visit “.

-Ian’s life is completely taken up with horses; competing, coaching, attending events and assisting clients to purchase their ideal partner, and he loves every aspect.
+Ian’s life is completely taken up with horses; competing, coaching, attending events and assisting clients to purchase their ideal partner, and he loves every aspect of it.

 “My main love for coaching is driven by the feeling of success.
 Success both in the training arena at home, when my clients master a feeling and execute a movement well, and success in the competition arena.
 It’s a great feeling when you have a happy horse, happy rider, happy judge and a great score!”